 I have faith in Love.
 Love is who we are, it is the Ultimate Truth, and the fabric of everything.
 I have faith in our Eternal Nature, in the Guru and the path.
 I have faith that no matter what life presents to me, I am always safe.
 I am safe in Eternity.
 I am held in the arms of Love.
 I am eternally resting in the palm of the Guru’s uplifting hand.

 But I don’t know what any of that means.
 I may think I do, and I may even be right, but the ideas I hold in my mind are beliefs that are either correctly or incorrectly based on Truth.
 And beliefs need to be open to inspection if they are to evolve and stay relevant.
-If they are to continue to point us beyond the intellect and beyond belief, they need to be used lightly and not squeezed into substitutions for Truth.
+If they are to point us beyond the intellect and beyond belief, they need to be used lightly and not squeezed into substitutions for Truth.

 I may be safe, but I could die tomorrow.
 Love is who I am, but I will continue to create karma for myself and suffering for others.
 The Guru may be with us, but this doesn’t mean that we won’t destroy the planet or that we are safe from another holocaust.
 It will be a long and tiresome fight if we are to progress as a species.